mlflow/mlflow/docs/source/tracking.rst

 .. note::
   - Parameters not explicitly passed by users (parameters that use default values) while using ``pytorch_lightning.trainer.fit()`` are not currently automatically logged.
+  - In case of a multi-optimizer scenario (such as usage of autoencoder) by default only the parameters for the first optimizer would be logged.
   - This feature is experimental - the API and format of the logged data are subject to change